AnyChart/docs.anychart.com/Basic_Charts/Funnel_Chart.md

 ## Overview

-Funnel charts are so-called Accumulation charts and they show percentage ratio.
-Funnel charts are often used to represent stages in a sales process and show the amount of potential revenue for each stage.
+Funnel Charts are so-called Accumulation Charts and they show percentage ratio.
+Funnel Charts are often used to represent stages in a sales process and show the amount of potential revenue for each stage.
 This type of chart can also be useful in identifying potential problem areas in an organization’s sales processes.

-This article explains how to create a basic Funnel chart as well as configure settings that are specific to the type.
-The table below gives a brief overview of the Funnel chart's characteristics:
+This article explains how to create a basic Funnel Chart as well as configure settings that are specific to the type.
+The table below gives a brief overview of the Funnel Chart's characteristics:

 <table border="1" class="seriesTABLE">
 <tr><th colspan=2>API</th></tr>